-This document provides the framework necessary to understand the relationships among the protocols that implement this functionality, and presents an overview of the working process of autoenrollment.
-It does not attempt to provide detailed information that is not needed to implement this protocol.
+This document provides the framework necessary to understand the relationships among the protocols that implement this functionality and presents an overview of the working process of autoenrollment.
+It does not provide information that is not needed to implement this protocol.